 The concept of fiscally standardized cities (FiSCs) was developed to facilitate accurate comparisons of local government finances across the nation’s largest cities.
 While the U.S. Census Bureau provides data on finances for individual local governments, the responsibility for providing local public services is often divided among multiple governments, including the municipal government (referred to in this document as a city government) and overlying county governments, independent school districts, and special districts.
 Fiscal comparisons across city governments alone can thus be highly misleading.

-For example, spending by city governments in El Paso, Las Vegas, and Miami only accounts for about one-quarter of all local government expenditures on behalf of residents of those cities.
+For example, spending by city governments in Fort Wayne, Las Vegas, and San Jose accounted for less than one-quarter of all local government expenditures on behalf of residents of those cities in 2017.
 In contrast, because Boston, Baltimore, and Nashville have neither overlying county governments nor independent school districts, city government spending pays for almost all local government public services provided to central city residents and businesses.

 The methodology used to construct fiscally standardized cities (FiSCs) was developed by Howard Chernick (Hunter College, City University of New York), Adam Langley (Lincoln Institute) and Andrew Reschovsky (University of Wisconsin-Madison and Lincoln Institute) with financial support from the Lincoln Institute of Land Policy.
 Adam Langley was responsible for development of the public use FiSC database.